Harbike/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6: Script that displays the third line of a file
 7: script that creates a file name to include escape characters
 8: script that writes into a file the result of command ls -la
+9: Script that duplicates the last line of a file